mwiesenberger/feltorutilities/README.md

 values = parameters2quantities( parameters, ["rho_s", "c_s", "omega_0_inv"])
 ```

-#### Invert numerical parameters
+#### Invert dimensionless parameters
-Second we provide a utility function that inverts given numerical parameters
+Second we provide a utility function that inverts given numerical (dimensionless) parameters
-back to the corresponding physical ones.
+back to the corresponding physical (dimensional) ones.
 This is useful in analysing
 simulation data where only the numerical values are stored.
 For example:
 ```python